Skip to main content

 • Lifestyle habits: Smoking status.

-• Consents: Sharing information with a third party and with other healthcare providers.
+• Consents: Information sharing with third parties and healthcare providers.

 New Medication Prescription

-Goals: Collect essential information for issuing a new prescription.
+Goals: Obtain key information required to process a new prescription.

 Content and Tips